rsteenbe/vagrant-ansible-rhel8/README.md

-# Vagrant Box with Ansible and RHEL8 target servers
+# Vagrant Box with Ansible and CentOS 8 target servers

 Two machines will be running after running the command:
 `vagrant up`